Maidenhead United F.C.: Other teams

+Maidenhead United also has men's and women's futsal teams, following the rebrand of Reading Royals Futsal Club.
+The men's team currently plays in National Futsal Series Tier 1, the highest division of English futsal, and includes current England international players Jack Walsh and Harry Tozer.
+The women's team currently plays in Women's Super Series Tier 2, the second division of English futsal.

 Colours

 The club's original colours were red and black hooped jerseys.
-In 1919, after the merger with Norfolkians, the club colours were changed to black and white.
+In 1919, after the merger with Norfolkians, the club colours were changed to black and white to represent the history of both clubs.

 Ground

 A plaque at York Road commemorates its recognition by The Football Association as the oldest football ground in continuous use by the same senior club.